seng438-winter-2022/seng438-a4-SeherD/Assignment4-ReportTemplate.md

 ## Difficulties encountered, challenges overcome, and lessons learned.

-Piclipse only ran on one machine, so we had to each develop our own mutation test and send it to the person who could run them for testing.
-During the mutation testing, nothing was working because packages were missing from the Artifacts as well; one of the links to demo how selenium works was returning a 404 error.
-We didn't find the picclipse very user friendly, and our tests took about 15 mins to run for each one.
+After extensive effort and communication with the TAs, Piclipse only able to run on one machine, so we had to each develop our own mutation test and send it to the one person who could actually run them for testing.
+During the mutation testing, nothing was working because packages were missing from the Artifacts as well.
+In addition to this, one of the links to demo how selenium works was returning a 404 error.
+We didn't find the Pitclipse user interface very friendly, and our tests took about 15 mins to run each time.
 On the GUI side, once we got Selenium working, it was a lot more intuitive, and the test design process was much more straightforward.

 ## Comments/feedback on the lab itself